How Air Source Heat Pumps Work

 In an air-air system the heat extracted from the outside air is boosted to the appropriate temperature by the compressor in the heat pump and then fed directly into the house.
 This system can only be used to supply space heating to your home.
+And is used by Caplor for air conditioning systems.

 The steps below outline the key parts of the process for an air-water system.
 The same process applies for an air-air system, except that after step two a fan blows air over the high temperature pipes which heats the room: